 Along with the nearby monastery, the Torre de Belem (Tower of Belem) is a UNESCO World Heritage Site.
-It was built in the 16th century on a small island near the shore, and acted as part of the defense system of the city.
+It was built in the 16th century on a small island near the shore and acted as part of the defense system of the city.
 Much of the tower is in the Manueline style, though it incorporates other architectural influences, namely Moorish styles.

 Pastéis de Belem

 Pastéis de Belem is home to the original Pastel de Nata, an egg custard tart dusted with cinnamon.
 Made originally by the monks, the shop opened in the mid-19th century by the owners of a sugar cane refinery who bought the recipe from the monks.
-The shop is still owned by this family, and is one of the best places to try these delectable treats.
+The shop is still owned by this family and is one of the best places to try these delectable treats.

 Ajuda National Palace

-The Ajuda National Palace is one of the Royal Family palaces in the area between Belem and the city centre.
+The Ajuda National Palace is one of the Royal Family palaces in the area between Belem and the city center.
 It was built following the 1755 earthquake but took years to finish (the Royal Family fled to Brazil before it was done).
-No one lived in it until late 19th century.
+No one lived in it until the late 19th century.
 Today, it is a museum.

 In the afternoon head for the LX Factory to see some of Lisbon’s trendiest companies, from boutiques to bars.

 LX Factory is a former industrial complex in Alcantara that now features some of Lisbon’s hottest restaurants, bars, boutiques, and street art.
-Alcantara, once a sleepy neighbourhood under the Ponte 25 de Abril (April 25th Bridge), is now a buzzing hub of creativity, where design and production companies, fashion and art shows, music events, and more share space with hip restaurants, bars, and shops.
+Alcantara, once a sleepy neighborhood under the Ponte 25 de Abril (April 25th Bridge), is now a buzzing hub of creativity, where design and production companies, fashion and art shows, music events, and more share space with hip restaurants, bars, and shops.
 The complex is also where you’ll find some of Lisbon’s hottest nightlife.

 Be sure to spend time here, where modern trendsetters tread the same paths as the navigators of times past.
-Belem is a thriving neighbourhood and very much at the beating heart of Lisbon’s heritage.
+Belem is a thriving neighborhood and very much at the beating heart of Lisbon’s heritage.

 4 days in Lisbon: Day Four Sintra